Bloomy! is a mobile app concept that helps users quickly find bouquet options that match their budget and schedule.

 1. First Low-fidelity Prototype

-- The homepage included options such as ‘By Colours’, ‘By Types’, ‘Bespoke Bouquet’, and ‘Our signature’.
+- The homepage feels overwhelming with too many buttons: ‘By Colours’, ‘By Types’, ‘Bespoke Bouquet’, and ‘Our Signature’.

 2. Turning Point